 US-based shipbuilder General Dynamics Electric Boat (GDEB) has conducted a keel-laying ceremony for the first Columbia-class ballistic missile submarine, USS District of Columbia (SSBN 826).

 As informed, the ceremony took place at Quonset Point, Rhode Island, on 4 June.
 USS District of Columbia is the first Columbia-class ballistic missile submarine being constructed in the minimum 12-ship class.

 The US Navy, alongside GDEB, began the conceptual designs for Columbia in 2007 as a replacement for the Ohio-class ballistic-missile submarines due to begin retiring in 2027.

-At a length of 560 feet and displacing 20,810 tons, the Columbia will be the largest submarine ever built by the US, according to the officials.
+At a length of 170.6 meters and displacing 20,810 tons, the Columbia will be the largest submarine ever built by the US, according to officials.
 Its reactor will not require refueling during the lifetime of planned service making the ship more cost-effective to operate and maximizing its time in deployment.

 The Columbia-class submarines will carry 16 missiles each, which in total represents approximately 70 percent of the US nuclear triad, according to the statement.